3.96

 Open Door Capital Overview

-Open Door Capital is a privately held real estate investment firm founded by Brandon Turner that specializes in mobile home parks, self-storage facilities and multifamily.
-Open Door Capital has nearly $1 billion in assets under management (AUM), a portfolio of more than 13,000 units, and has partnered with more than 2,000 investors.
-Visit odcfund.com/our-offerings to view current opportunities.
+Open Door Capital is a privately held real estate investment firm founded by Brandon Turner that focuses on mobile home parks, self-storage facilities, and multifamily housing.
+Since its founding, Open Door Capital has acquired nearly $1 billion in real estate across more than 13,000 units and has partnered with over 2,000 investors.

 Address